salvium/salvium_io/_posts/2025-04-29-privacy-coins-and-regulation-understanding-the-challenge.md

 ---

-# Privacy Coins and Regulation: Understanding the Challenge

 In our previous post, we outlined Salvium's journey so far and our vision for the future.
 Today, we'll dive deeper into the specific challenges that privacy-focused cryptocurrencies face in today's regulatory environment, particularly in Europe under the Markets in Crypto-Assets (MiCA) regulation.

 ## Privacy Coins: Valuable Technology Under Pressure